lLouu/lLouu/README.md

 Hi !

-I'm Guerric Le Bihan, a french student in computer science at EFREI PARIS, specialized in Cyber Security.
+I'm Guerric Le Bihan, a Cybersecurity Engineer that may like doin' some questionnably usefull projects<br>

 <details>
    <summary><b>↕️ Expand for more!</b></summary><br><br>